francisojeah/library-management-system/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a clear description of the changes.

+## Continuous Integration

+This project uses **GitHub Actions** for continuous integration.
+The tests for both the Frontend and Admin APIs are automatically executed on every push or pull request to the `main` branch.
+The CI pipeline builds the Docker containers and runs the tests to ensure the code is functioning correctly.